 On August 6, 1918, the German submarine U-140 attacked the merchant vessel SS Merak, near the Diamond Shoal Lightship.
 The lightship issued a warning by wireless to other vessels in the vicinity and shortly thereafter received six shots from the submarine.
 The twelve-man crew abandoned ship and rowed ashore.
 After attacking another merchant vessel in the area, the submarine returned and sank the lightship.

 In the 1960s, six “Texas Tower” lighthouses were built at offshore locations along the East coast.
 The fifth such tower was completed at Diamond Shoals in 1966, replacing lightship WLV-189.
 This modern lighthouse, with a focal plane of 125 feet and equipped with eight bedrooms, was manned until 1977.
 Hurricane Fran severely damaged the tower in 1996, and its light was extinguished in 2001.
+A navigational buoy is located not too far from the light tower.

 A sealed auction for the lighthouse, which at one point was thought to be structurally unsound, was held with a closing date of May 24, 2012, but, after not acceptable bids were submitted, a second sealed auction, with a minimum bid of $15,000 and a closing date of August 31, 2012, was scheduled.
 This second auction attracted only one bidder: Dave Schneider, president of Minnesota-based Zap Water, who submitted a bid of $17,200 and received the title to the property in late September.
 Accessing the tower may prove difficult for the new owner, as the listing for the auction noted that the ladder leading from the ocean to the living quarters had been destroyed and that in its current condition the tower cannot support a helicopter landing.